TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### FEATURES:

-- Adds `Get-JCWorkflow` to return workflows by id, name, or for the entire organization
+- Adds `Get-JCWorkflow` to return workflows using the JumpCloud Workflows LIST and GET API endpoints
-- Adds `New-JCWorkflow` to create workflows in the connected organization
+- Adds `New-JCWorkflow` to create workflows with the required DSL and execution role parameters

 ## 3.3.0